-By signing below, I certify that I have received a copy of the Mississippi Prescribed Burning Act (Also known as the "Mississippi Burning Law").
-I understand that I must comply with this act when doing a prescribed burn on acreage that is under contract in the Program ().

-Prescribed burning under these programmatic provisions shall:

-- A) Require at least one certified prescribed burn manager supervise the burn that is being conducted. - B) Require that a written prescription (also called a burn plan) be prepared and notarized prior to conducting a prescribed burn. - C) Require that a burning permit be obtained from the Mississippi Forestry Commission before the burn is conducted.
+Burning Act comply with the below, I certify that I have received a copy of the Mississippi Prescribed t (Also known as the "Mississippi Burning Law").
+I understand that I must n this act when doing a prescribed burn on acreage that is under contract in Program ().
+Prescribed burning under these programmatic provisions shall: A) Require at least one certified prescribed burn manager supervise the burn that is being conducted. В) Require that a written prescription (also called a burn plan) be prepared and notarized prior to conducting a prescribed burn.
+C) Require that a burning permit be obtained from the Mississippi Forestry Commission before the burn is conducted.
+LANDOWNE ER SIGNATURE DATE